 Trading Platforms: What you want to check here is the platform offered.
 Is it a proprietary platform developed by the broker? or a third-party platform like MT4, MT5, or cTrader.
 Most forex brokers tend to have more advanced features on their proprietary platform so you should check.

 In addition, you want to check if the platforms are available on desktops and mobile phones.
 This helps you combine the full view that the desktop offers with the on-the-go feature of mobile apps.
+To check this factor, you can go through the platforms section on the broker’s website.
+Here s an example with Tickmill UK.

 Customer Support: You want your forex broker to be reachable if you have any inquiries.
 Though FAQs are available, they might not have all the answers.
 So you need to check other support channels available.
 Emails and live chats are quite common.
 Some brokers also have a UK mobile number.